Prash1723/db_projects/Prices/README.md

 # Prices of Equities available in Market

-**Aim**: The aim of this project is to make use of a simple Text based dashboard to view the live price of the products in the Equity Market on the terminal.
-I also aim to deploy this dashboard in various forms.
+The aim of this project is to visualise equities in the market using python modules on the terminal.

 **Author**: Praveen Shekar

+Requirements -
-**Tool**: Python 3.9.12
+- Python 3.x
+- Modules
+- yfinance
+- talib
+- Rich

+## Run

+To use these scripts in your server, follow the steps in the README fileiof the repo.

+## License

+The project is licensed under the MIT License.
+See the LICENSE.md file for more information.

+## Acknowledgements

+The analysis is inspired by the contributor's desire to automate daily processes on Linux/Mac servers.

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.